Howey-in-the-Hills, Florida

 Howey-In-The-Hills is a town in Lake County, Florida, United States.
-The population was 1,098 at the 2010 census and an estimated 1,175 in 2018.
+The population was 1,643 at the 2020 census.
 It is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.

 History

 Howey-in-the-Hills was founded by William John Howey, a citrus grower and real-estate developer.
 On May 8, 1925, Howey-in-the-Hills was incorporated as the Town of Howey.
-In 1927 the name was officially changed to Howey-in-the-Hills, to reflect the location of the town in an area of rolling hills.
+In 1927, the name was officially changed to the Town of Howey-in-the-Hills, to reflect the location of the town in an area of rolling hills.

 The first citrus juice plant in Florida was built in Howey-in-the-Hills by William John Howey in 1921.

 Geography

-Howey-in-the-Hills is located in central Lake County at 28°42′58″N 81°46′28″W (28.716221, –81.774540).
+The approximate coordinates for the Town of Howey-in-the-Hills is located in central Lake County at 28°42′58″N 81°46′28″W (28.716221, –81.774540).

 It sits on the west shore of Little Lake Harris, an arm of Lake Harris.
 The town is bordered to the northwest by the unincorporated community of Yalaha.

-Florida State Road 19 passes through the town as Palm Avenue.
+Florida State Road 19 passes through the town, and is locally known as Palm Avenue.
 It leads north across Little Lake Harris and leads 8 mi to Tavares, the Lake county seat.
 To the south SR 19 leads 13 mi to Groveland.

 According to the United States Census Bureau, Howey-in-the-Hills has a total area of 9.5 km2, of which 8.2 sqkm are land and 1.3 km2, or 13.9%, are water.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Howey-in-the-Hills has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 1,643 people, 715 households, and 547 families residing in the town.

+As of the 2010 United States census, there were 1,098 people, 484 households, and 336 families residing in the town.